 Let me share with you some ways that helped me to lose and reduce those feelings of extreme anxiety I had always experienced, so you can build and maintain your public speaking confidence

 When you’re speaking in a large room, take the opportunity before you’re introduced to stand up and walk to the back.

 The opportunity to move before speaking gives you the chance to loosen up and ensure your legs haven’t “gone to sleep”.

-Moving around will also help you to burn off nervous energy which is all part of the process of getting ready for your presentation.
+Moving around will also help you burn off nervous energy, which is all part of the process of getting ready for your presentation.